 I don’t wear a lot of black in summer but it’s more of a mental thing for me…

 I have so much black in my closet too!
-I wear lbd’s in the summer with something summer-like, like bright tights, a summer cardi, or just bright accessories/belt!posted about 2 years ago
+I wear lbd’s in the summer with something summer-like, like bright tights, a summer cardi, or just bright accessories/belt!posted over 2 years ago

 of course you can wear black all the year! just adapt the thickness and the material: silk, cotton or chiffon in summer, and knit in winter.
-I don’t wear much black during the daytime in summer. black absorbs light and you get too hot under that. but it’s ok for going out at night!posted about 2 years ago
+I don’t wear much black during the daytime in summer. black absorbs light and you get too hot under that. but it’s ok for going out at night!posted over 2 years ago